These delicious little chocolate shortbread cookies have a surprise chocolate kiss in the center. 😘

-- 1 1/2 cups butter, at room temperature
+- 1 ½ cups (3 sticks/ 170 grams) unsalted butter, at room temperature

-- 1 cup granulated sugar
+- 1 cup (200 grams) granulated sugar

-- 2 tsp pure vanilla extract
+- 2 teaspoons pure vanilla extract

-- 1/4 cup + 2 tbsp cocoa powder
+- ¼ cup + 2 tablespoons (32 grams) cocoa powder

-- 2 1/2 cups unbleached all-purpose flour
+- 2 ½ cups (300 grams) all-purpose flour

 - 54 milk or dark chocolate kisses

 - In a separate bowl, add the cocoa powder, flour, and salt, and stir with a wire whisk to combine.
-Add to the butter and sugar and mix on low just long enough to bring the cookie dough together.
+Add this mixture to the butter and sugar and mix on low just long enough to bring the cookie dough together.